agnaite/planty/README.md

 ![Add Plant](/static/img/_readme-img/adding-plant.gif)

-Schedule watering reminders for your plants.
+Schedule watering💦 reminders for your plants.

 ![Schedule Reminder](/static/img/_readme-img/scheduling-reminder.gif)

-## <a name="installation"></a>Setup/Installation
+## <a name="installation"></a>Setup/Installation ⌨️

 ####Requirements:

 - Install PostgreSQL
 - Python 2.7
-- Flickr and Twilio API keys
+- Flickr📸 and Twilio📞 API keys

 To have this app running on your local computer, please follow the below steps: